Albert Vallçi: Red Bull Salzburg

 On 18 January 2019, Vallçi signed a three-year contract with Austrian Bundesliga club Red Bull Salzburg.
 On 21 February 2019, he made his debut with Red Bull Salzburg in the 2018–19 UEFA Europa League round of 32 against the Belgian side Club Brugge after coming on as a substitute at 77th minute in place of injured Marin Pongračić.

 St. Gallen

-On 4 August 2022, Vallçi signed a three-year contract with Swiss Super League club St. Gallen and receiving squad number 20.
+On 4 August 2022, Vallçi signed a three-year contract with Swiss Super League club St. Gallen and received the squad number 20.
 Two days later, he was named as a St. Gallen substitute for the first time in a league match against Grasshoppers.

+Sturm Graz

+On 6 February 2026, Vallçi signed a contract with Austrian Football Bundesliga club Sturm Graz and received the squad number 5.

 International career

 On 28 May 2019, Vallçi received a call-up from Austria for the UEFA Euro 2020 qualifying matches against Slovenia and North Macedonia, he was an unused substitute in these matches.
 In addition to Austria, he has the right to represent his father's homeland, Kosovo and his mother's homeland, Romania at the international level.